maciejbaba/maciejbaba/README.md

 I like old "trash" cars like seicento, polonez, golf 3, audi 80 and so forth (they are cheap and robust) and fairly easy to repair.

+If time was on my side I'd still have none to waste.
                                                                                                                                                                                                                                                                                     typeof NaN is number